slartibaartfast/allocate-token/README.md

 ```

-### Add secrets to kubernetes...
+### Create a cert and key for the web server...

-Let's create a certificate, key and secret for the web server.
+First create a certificate, key, and secret for the web server.
 We will also create secrets used to connect to an Astra database.
 And then we will create several more secrets to hold sensitive information in environmental variables that we will inject into our pods.

 Pick a more permanent location for the files if you like - /tmp may be purged depending on your operating system.